qcnotes/qcnotes.github.io/_posts/2025-12-13-Channel-Capacity-Part-I.md

 \end{equation}
 $$

 We know that circularly symmetric gaussian random vector is entropy maximizer.
 Therefore, $Y$ must be circularly symmetric gaussian random vector to maximize the entropy and in turn the capacity.
-For $y$ to be circularly symmetric complex gaussian vector, the transmitted symbol vector $x$ must be circularly symmetric gaussian random vector with covariance matrix $Q$ satisfying $Tr(E(xx’)) = Tr(Q) = P$.
+For $y$ to be circularly symmetric complex gaussian vector, the transmitted symbol vector $x$ must be circularly symmetric gaussian random vector with covariance matrix $Q$ satisfying $Tr(Q)=P$.
 Then the covariance matrix of received vector y is given as

 $$
 Q_y=E(yy')=I_N + HQH'.